ToshioCP/Gobject-tutorial/gfm/sec3.md

 But, in this tutorial, it is important to understand GObject type system, so I want to show you the registration without macro, first.

 There are two kinds of types, static and dynamic.
-Static type doesn't destroy its class even all the instances have been destroyed.
+Static type doesn't destroy its class even after all the instances have been destroyed.
 Dynamic type destroys its class when the last instance has been destroyed.
 The type of GObject is static and its descendant objects' type is also static.
 The function `g_type_register_static` registers a type of a static object.